Master-Interaction-Design-SUPSI/2025-Creative-Coding-Foundations/Lessons/Lesson-03/README.md

-# Assignment 01
+# Lesson 03

-## Brief
+## Goal

 Starting from the concept of a pinboard, implement a web page that:

 - is responsive (properly layout for smartphone, tablet, and desktop)
-- allows the user to add and remove elements
+- allows to add new elements to the list
-- allows the user to coustomize elements (i.e. colors, size)
 - allows the switch between two views (at least)

 ## Schreenshots